good-enough-technology/Good-Enough_Air-Quality-Device_CO2-SCD4x_PM-SEN5x_CircuitPython/README.md

 Your circuitpython device should be running v8 or above, and the settings.toml file should be updated to have all the entries populated that are in this repository.

-Includes the two linked libraries for Sensirion SEN5x (+ base i2c driver) in the lib folder, the remaining requirements should be installed with `circup install --auto`
+Includes the two linked libraries for [Sensirion SEN5x circuitpython driver](https://github.com/good-enough-technology/CircuitPython_sensirion_i2c_sen5x) (+ [base i2c driver](https://github.com/good-enough-technology/CircuitPython_sensirion_i2c_driver)) in the lib folder, the remaining requirements should be installed with `circup install --auto`

 Install circup with `pip install circup`